Infantry Weapons

 UAG-40 automatic grenade launcher

 The UAG-40 is a Ukrainian belt-fed automatic grenade launcher chambered for 40 x 53SR mm high-velocity ammunition.
-Developed and manufactured by Kuznya na Rybalskomu, it emphasizes low weight for a crew-served launcher and was documented in the Boko Haram Insurgency when Boko Haram displayed a captured example after an April 2016 ambush in Nigeria.
+Developed and manufactured by Kuznya na Rybalskomu, it emphasizes low weight for a crew-served launcher; public sources document UAG-40s supplied to Ukraine's Defense Forces after 2022 and a captured example displayed by Boko Haram after an April 2016 ambush in Nigeria.

 Ukraine